ukitomi/UkiExpress/README.md

 If the credit card is not valid, the order would not be process and the whole order has to restart all over.

 There are different test cases included within the folder.
+1) Menu.txt: Contain the menu, with name and price separated by a bar |.
+2) invalidprice.txt: The price in the menu contains invalid characters.
+3) noinput.txt: Empty text file.
+4) noname.txt: The menu does not contain a name, only price.
+5) noprice.txt: One of the item in the menu does not contain price.

+Please do citation if you are taking any of the code from my GitHub.
+Thank you!